 I was born and raised deep in the Ozarks in Springfield, Missouri.
 As a high school student at Parkview High School I took a liking to debate, wherein I found my love of interstate politics, science, and statistics.

 Upon graduation in 2010, I moved to Carbondale, Illinois to attend Southern Illinois University.
-While there my love for IR consolidated and I became interested in network analysis and data science while working as Scott Comparato and Shane Gleason's research assistant collecting the state supreme court citation network.
+While there my love for International Relations consolidated and I became interested in network analysis and data science while working as Scott Comparato and Shane Gleason's research assistant collecting the state supreme court citation network.

-Outside of my research interests, I host an ever evolving set of hobbies, including home brewing, mead making, bread baking, fantasy football, cooking, and traveling with my partner.
+Outside of my data science work, I host an ever evolving set of hobbies, including home brewing, mead making, bread baking, fantasy football, cooking, and traveling with my partner.

 I also continuously pursue the perfection of relatively simplistic things, such as roasted chicken, margaritas, and quiche.